oneaudit/katana-ng/README.md

 * ✅ Parse the form configuration file for automatic form filling
 * ✅ Validate the crawler configuration
 * ✅ Initialize specific parsers such as `jsluice`
-* ✅ Select the crawler type based on options
+* ✅ Select the crawler type based on options (standard or hybrid)
-* ✅ Parses and handle a list of URLs
+* ✅ Parse and handle a list of URLs

 As a side note, you can achieve a part of it by using this [snippet](https://github.com/projectdiscovery/katana?tab=readme-ov-file#katana-as-a-library).